pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/microservice_dockerization/__code1_go.md

-To perform the build process for a Python project, we'll be creating a Docker container build scenario in a file named **Dockerfile.build**.
+To perform the build process for a Golang project, we'll be creating a Docker container build scenario in a file named **Dockerfile.build**.
 Copy the following into this file:

 ```dockerfile
 FROM golang:1.13